CP1404/Practicals/prac_02/README.md

         Note that this code line expects you to define the constant OUTPUT_FILE, so do that above.

     - Update any print statements, so they output to the file.
         Here's an (incomplete) example:

         `print("${:,.2f}".format(price), file=out_file)`

     - **Close** the file at the very end:

         `out_file.close()`

+    - This version uses the `.format()` method when printing the price.
+Change this to use f-string formatting (keet the same output).

 *Keep going... :)*

 ## Exceptions

+File: `exceptions_demo.py`

 Copy this example code that uses exceptions: [exceptions_demo.py](exceptions_demo.py) (also shown below), and run it, then answer the questions below in comments...